 - Tons of tutorials

-- No need for extra kernel module
+- No need for any extra kernel module

 - Choose between Layer 2 and Layer 2